-- 938.1 Dressage Carriages must may be fitted with forward facing lamps and rear lamps or reflectors in Dressage only (penalties: see Article 957).
+938.1 Dressage Carriages may be fitted with forward facing lamps and rear lamps or reflectors in Dressage only.
 Lamps or reflectors are not compulsory in Cones.

-At ADS-recognized events, the provisions of this article apply only to entries competing in classes offering Advanced Dressage tests and Cones specifications. - 938.2 In all ADS-recognized competitions, drivers may carry whatever spares they require.
+938.2 In all ADS-recognized competitions, drivers may carry whatever spares they require.